 2. We compare our data to information published in nautical charts and report discrepancies to government agencies responsible for maintaining the charts.

-3. We publish the data on this website in three formats: KML file for viewing survey data in Google Earth, Excel file that displays the information in Tables, and Photos of the ATONs.
+3. We publish the data on this website in three formats: KML file for viewing survey data in Google Earth or ArcGIS, Excel file that displays the information in Tables, and Photos of the ATONs.
 A link to each format is provided below.

 ____________________________________________________________